unistbig/netGO/README.md

 netGOVis(obj = obj, genes = brca[1:20], genesets = genesets, R = 50, network = network) # Visualize the result

 ```

+This example run may takes around 10 min in Desktop, and 15 ~ 25 min in Laptop
+( not including Download example data )

 ### Main functions

 <hr>